brianburton/java-immutable-collections/README.md

 `Maybe` and `NotNull` can interoperate with one another.
 Calling `notNull()` on a `Maybe` returns a `NotNull` reflecting the presence and nullity of a value in the `Maybe`.
-Similarly, calling `maybe()` on a `NotNull` returns a `Maybe` reflecting the presence of a value in the `Result`.
-Note that this is not aalways a round trip.
+Similarly, calling `maybe()` on a `NotNull` returns a `Maybe` reflecting the presence of a value in the `NotNull`.
+Note that this is not always a round trip.
 If `m` is a `Maybe` containing a null value calling `m.notNull().maybe()` will return an empty `Maybe`.